 They even baked hamentaschen and delivered shalach manot for Purim to home-bound congregants.

 Our Social Action Committee implements a variety of important community activities.
 Some examples from the recent past: highly successful winter coat drive, food distribution for young people over the December holidays, no-sew blanket making project to benefit local organizations including CCAP (Congregational Community Action Project), Froggy’s Closet (providers of clothes and supplies to children at-risk or in foster care), and The Laurel Center (offering services to domestic and sexual violence survivors).

-Our Social Action projects are woven into the lifeblood of our congregation, including:
+In addition, Social Action projects are woven into the lifeblood of our congregation, including:

-- Sisterhood-sponsored food collection and donation to CCAP, Congregational Community Action Project, of Winchester
+- Sisterhood-sponsored food collection and donation to CCAP (Congregational Community Action Project) of Winchester

 - High Holidays collection and donation of food to CCAP and Winchester Rescue Mission

 - Participation in the WATTS (Winchester Area Temporary Thermal Shelter) project, from overnight supervision to meal preparation to food and gift bags for homeless men and women at Christmas

 - Involvement with other congregations of faith in Shenandoah University’s “Rise Up Against Hunger” program on Martin Luther King, Jr. Day, including packaging 50,000 meals

 A new Men’s Group is in the offing, as well!
 More info to come on this.